Healthy active living

 • Built and natural environments for healthy living

-Researchers in this domain come from a wide range of disciplines including: health promotion, education, public health, psychology, epidemiology, human movement and sports science, physiology and endocrinology of stress, musculoskeletal health, motor development, geography, and implementation science.
+Researchers in this domain come from a wide range of disciplines including health promotion, education, public health, psychology, epidemiology, human movement and sports science, physiology and endocrinology of stress, musculoskeletal health, motor development, geography, and implementation science.

 From pregnancy and early childhood to adulthood, researchers have expertise in:

-• Objective and self-report methods for assessing physical activity
+• Objective and self-report methods for assessing physical activity and quantification of work demands

 • Behavioural epidemiology and determinants of physical activity

-• Quantitative and qualitative research methods and
+• Quantitative and qualitative research methods

 • Real world ‘scalable’ interventions, including the use of e-health to promote physical activity.